 Before the storms, Puerto Rico imported about 85 percent of its food.
 Agriculture had declined steadily after World War II, as government policies encouraged industrialization.
 Then, just as farming was beginning to stage a comeback, the hurricanes hit.
 The storms not only destroyed crops, but they also made it harder for imported food to reach the island for distribution.
 It was clear to two San Juan chefs—Verde Mesa’s Gabriel Hernández, a 2018 James Beard Award semifinalist, and José Enrique Montes, a five-time James Beard Award nominee and the owner of the restaurant José Enrique—that Puerto Rico needed to become more self-sufficient.
 They committed themselves to getting the island’s farmers back on track.

+On Verde Mesa’s menu, Hernández showcases whatever ingredients are most readily available, whether it’s beef, which he serves in a Moroccan-style stew, or chayote, a type of gourd, sliced into thin ribbons and dressed with mango, lemon, and cilantro.
+Sixty-five percent of his ingredients come from Puerto Rico.
+“The hurricane taught me how important it is to take advantage of what you have in front of you,” Hernández says.
 Montes, meanwhile, is returning to his roots—tubers, that is.
 “Roots like yuca are indigenous to the island.
 [Because] they grow underground, they did not suffer the damage that some of our other staples, like plantains, did,” he explains.
 Montes’s menu includes locally raised pork as well as such native fruits as cherimoya.
 His goal: Build a menu that is at least 75 percent local.